 Elated, on the sands they build a fire, a mounting blaze.
 There, light of heart, they sit – No more discouraged – eager for sweet rest.
 Then when the crafty fiend percieves that the men, camped upon him, making their abode, enjoy the gentle weather, suddenly under the salty waves he plunges down, straight to the bottom deep he drags his prey; he, guest of ocean, in his watery haunts drowns ships and men, and imprisons them within the halls of death. – The Old English Physiologus

-In the 6th Century the Irish Monk, St Brendan, found a similar creature during his famed seven year sea voyage.
-In search of the Blessed Isle (Paradise), he sets sail in a round boat made of leather with 14 followers (3 more join last minute), and heads out on his mission.
-At one of the little islands they stop at, Brendan’s men get out to boil a cauldron of fish, but as they light the fire the whole island begins to tremble and shake.
-The men retreat quickly back to the ship, just as they island takes off, swimming through the ocean, their little fire still alight on it’s back.
-Looking to St Brendan, he explained that they had found Jasconius, the biggest fish in the world, a fish that spends all of its time attempting to put his tail in his mouth, a frustratingly unachievable feat due to the fishes great bulk.
+In the 6th Century the Irish Monk, St Brendan, found a similar creature during his famed seven-year sea voyage.
+In search of the Blessed Isle (Paradise), he sets sail in a round boat made of leather with 14 followers (3 more join last minute) and heads out on his mission.
+At one of the little islands, they stop at, Brendan’s men get out to boil a cauldron of fish, but as they light the fire the whole island begins to tremble and shake.
+The men retreat quickly back to the ship, just as they island takes off, swimming through the ocean, their little fire still alight on its back.
+Looking to St Brendan, he explained that they had found Jasconius, the biggest fish in the world, a fish that spends all of its time attempting to put his tail in his mouth, a frustratingly unachievable feat due to his own great bulk.

 St Brendan on the back of Jasconius